unaihuete-org/GitHub_Playground/.github/CONTRIBUTING.md

 On the lab specific folder, screenshots will be saved on the following format (PNG) and naming:
 `[descriptive_name]_[versionnumber].png`, for example, `create_epic_v1.png`

-If the screenshot needs to be updated, the new one will increment the version number, `create_epic_v1.png` to `create_epic_v2.png` and delete the existing one as part of your Pull Request.
+If the screenshot needs to be updated, the new one will increment the version number, `create_epic_v1.png` to `create_epic_v2.png`, be uploaded to the corresponding **images** folder and delete the existing one as part of your Pull Request.

 For referencing and using the screenshot in the lab instructions, the image should be added as shown below: